Our Team

 Chair

 Luna has over 25 years of experience in the philanthropic, law and advocacy, and civic engagement sectors.
 She advises donors and projects that seek to build the leadership and power of women, people of color, young people, immigrants, and LGBTQ people.
-As a Senior Program Officer at the Ford Foundation, Luna helped launch the foundation’s first LGBTQ rights program and led grantmaking strategies to deepen the civic engagement of young people, women, immigrants, and people of color.
+As a Senior Program Officer at the Ford Foundation, Luna helped launch the foundation’s first LGBT rights program and led grantmaking strategies to deepen the civic engagement of young people, women, immigrants, and people of color.
 She also developed new initiatives to support state-level social justice infrastructure and multi-year institutional investments in Black-led organizing.
-While at the Open Society Foundations she oversaw portfolios on gender justice, LGBTQ rights, and low-wage workers’ rights.
+While at the Open Society Foundations she oversaw portfolios on gender justice, LGBT rights, and low-wage workers’ rights.
 Her public interest legal work includes launching the Immigrant Day Labor Program at the National Employment Law Project and serving as a staff attorney at Bay Area Legal Aid.
-She serves on the boards of the Amalgamated Foundation, National AAPI Power Fund, and re:power.
+She serves on the boards of the Amalgamated Foundation and re:power.

 Luna received her JD from the University of Pennsylvania School of Law where she was a Public Interest Fellow and BA from Brown University.
 She lives in Brooklyn with her partner, their twins, and Tater, the guinea pig.